Óscar Puente: Biography

 Born in Valladolid, Puente was the son and grandson of socialists.
 He achieved a master's degree in Political Management in 1992 and a Law degree from the University of Valladolid a year later.
 After two years of internship, he began practicing law in 1995.

 Active in the Spanish Socialist Workers' Party (PSOE) from 1990, he began working for the party as a General Vice Secretary in the provincial executive in 2004, having secretary-general four years earlier.
 Elected to Valladolid City Council in 2007, he replaced Soraya Rodríguez as party spokesperson in the city hall the following year, and in 2009 became secretary general of the PSOE in the city.

 In September 2010, Puente was endorsed by the PSOE at local and provincial level to be their mayoral candidate in Valladolid in the 2011 Spanish local elections.
 In the elections in May, People's Party (PP) incumbent Francisco Javier León de la Riva took a majority and rose from 15 seats to 17, while the PSOE fell from 13 to 9.
 In the 2015 local elections, the PSOE had eight seats, and with the support of the seven seats held by local left-wing parties, they gained the majority to make him mayor and end the 20-year tenure of León de la Riva.

 In the 2023 local elections, Puente's party took 11 of 27 seats, the same as the PP of Jesús Julio Carnero, though the PSOE received marginally more votes.
 Carnero was able to form a majority government with the three councillors of Vox, becoming mayor.

-He was Minister of Transport and Sustainable Mobility during the 2024 Spain floods.
-A controversial minister for his blunt style of communication, he received substantial praise online for his clear and constant messaging on social media of repair works of destroyed highways and train lines.
+He served as Minister of Transport and Sustainable Mobility during the 2024 Spain floods.
+A controversial minister for his blunt communication style, he received attention online for his frequent social media updates on repair work to damaged highways and train lines.